kydance/kydance.github.io/posts/golang-GMP/index.md

 	// mark worker started.
 	gcMarkWorkerStartTime int64

-	// gcw is this P&#39;s GC work buffer cache.
+	// gcw is this P's GC work buffer cache.
 The work buffer is
 	// filled by write barriers, drained by mutator assists, and
 	// disposed on certain GC state transitions. gcw gcWork

-	// wbBuf is this P&#39;s GC write barrier buffer.
+	// wbBuf is this P's GC write barrier buffer.
 	//
 	// TODO: Consider caching this in the running G. wbBuf wbBuf